Getting Started

 Access via the Command Palette (CMD+Shift+P / CTRL+Shift+P):

-• Intraview: Re-open Onboarding -- Reconfigure MCP connections or see the welcome experience.
+• Intraview: Re-open Onboarding -- Reconfigure your setup or see the welcome experience.

 • Intraview: Load Tour -- Quickly load and start a tour without opening the sidebar.